jackyzha0/jackyzha0.github.io/content/posts/aesthetics-and-taste.md

 ![[thoughts/images/john-reeve-pots.png]]
 *John Reeve (1958-61, 1966)*

 Taste goes by many names: intuition, conviction, self-trust, aesthetics.
-Roughly, it is the ability to make judgements about aesthetic value; to instinctively tell the difference between what is beautiful or not.
+Roughly, it is the ability to make judgements about aesthetic value; to be able to tell the difference between what is and is not beautiful to you.

 It turns out that beyond the usually positive connotations of having 'good taste' when it comes to food, art, or media, it is also instrumentally useful in finding what is meaningful and worthwhile to spend our lives on.

+---

-In research, brilliance often isn't only about the ability to execute and solve problems (though that's important too).
-The best researchers are the best at *knowing what types of questions to ask and answer* -- they have good research taste.
+In research, brilliance isn't only about the ability to execute and solve problems (though that's important too).
+The best researchers are the best at *knowing what types of questions to ask too* -- they have good research taste.

 >  "It is not so much, it seems to me, a so-called “brain power” that makes the difference between this mathematician and another, or between one piece of work and another of a same mathematician; but rather the quality of finesse, of the greater or lesser delicacy of this openness or sensitivity, from one researcher to another or from one moment to another in the same researcher.
 The most profound and fruitful work is also that which attests to the most delicate sensitivity in apprehending the hidden beauty of things."
 >
 >  -- Alexandre Grothendieck, *[[thoughts/Alexandre Grothendieck#Reflection and testimony on a past as a mathematician|Récoltes et Semailles]] (translation by Childe)*

 Though Grothendieck refers to math here, I think the observation generalizes.
-There is this thread through many different disciplines where a pursuit of the craft because you find it inherently _beautiful_ -- to like it in and of itself -- reveals a deeper, more fundamental understanding.
+There is this common thread through many different disciplines where a pursuit of the craft because you find it inherently _beautiful_ -- to like it in and of itself -- reveals a deeper, more fundamental understanding.

-For any creative pursuit, this ability to notice more deeply is what distinguishes good from great.
-It is a form of attention that starts to reveal the infinite depth of the world.
-It surfaces nuances you hadn’t seen before even though nothing about your actual senses has changed.
-You begin to see wider and deeper.

 Annie Dillard relates a tale from a fellow writer who was asked a question by a student: